teeparham/gemdiff/README.md

 [![Gem Version](https://badge.fury.io/rb/gemdiff.svg)](http://rubygems.org/gems/gemdiff)
 [![Build Status](https://travis-ci.org/teeparham/gemdiff.svg?branch=master)](https://travis-ci.org/teeparham/gemdiff)

-`gemdiff` is a command-line utility to find and compare source code repositories associated with ruby gems.
+`gemdiff` is a command-line utility to find and compare source code associated with ruby gems.
 It makes it easy to compare source code differences between the current version of a gem in your bundle and the latest version of the gem.
 `gemdiff` helps connect gem version management (rubygems + bundler) with source code (github).